sourceallies/interviews/README.md

 ![Launch Codespace](resources/media/LaunchCodespace.png)

-After you choose either option you should be greeted with a very short building process, followed by VSCode launching in a new broswer tab.
+After you choose either option you should be greeted with a very short building process, followed by VSCode launching in a new browser tab.

 ![Codespace Launching](resources/media/CodespaceLaunching.png)